Plant Care Candle Larkspur

 Candle Larkspur prefers for the soil to dry out between waterings and should be watered regularly.
 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

 Candle Larkspur requires abundant, bright and direct light.
-Place it less than one foot from a window to ensure it receives enough light to survive đŞ.
-Select your region to see how the current weather in your area affects the placement in your home đĄ.
+Place it less than one foot from a window to ensure it receives enough light to survive 💪.
+Select your region to see how the current weather in your area affects the placement in your home 🏡.

-Candle Larkspur is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+Candle Larkspur is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+Candle Larkspur is not recommended for homes with children, cats, or dogs.

 Candle Larkspur does best in well-draining soil.
 A good soil will contain lots of organic matter such as coco coir as well as perlite or vermiculite to help with drainage.
 Adding a handful of perlite to regular store-bought potting soil should do the trick!